 There, far from the exposed road, a whole crowd of busy bees in yellow or green raincoats are hard at work, rake or shovel in hand, with a basket or pail placed next to their rubber boots.
 Leaning over their own images barely reflected in what remains of the water, or searching for the slightest little hole in the rippling sand, the diggers lie in wait for their prey.
 A simple air bubble and they’re off!
 Kids trying their hand for the first time and less fortunate adults may need to settle for winkles.
 Once their baskets are full, the smallest catches are thrown back into the ocean in an act of mercy and hope... of finding them grown bigger the next time.
 On the road home, they imagine the seafood stuffed with garlic butter, eaten raw with a glass of Muscadet or a slice of toast with salted butter, or prepared in an enormous dish of tagliatelle in cream sauce.

 Une journée de pêche à pied en famille au Gois - Jean-Sébastien Evrard

 SUGGESTED RECIPE: COOKING WINKLES

 - Salt and pepper

-Cover the winkles with cold water.
-Add 30 g salt per litre of water (salt level in seawater), at least one teaspoon pepper per litre of water, laurel leaves and springs of thyme.
+Place the winkles in a pan and cover with cold water.
+Add 30 g salt per litre of water (salt level in seawater), at least one teaspoon of pepper per litre of water, laurel leaves and sprigs of thyme.
 Place over heat.
-As soon as it reaches a boil, switch off the heat and let sit for 5 minutes.
+As soon as the water begins to boil, switch off the heat and let it sit for 5 minutes.
 Next, drain the winkles.
 They will now be easy to eat whole, and their opercula will also be very easy to remove.